We continue fundraising efforts for our capital campaign to build a new school as we anticipate construction to begin in the summer of 2021.

 The proposed site extends the existing campus of St. Francis Church and School to the West side of both Grant and Newcastle Streets and on to the East side of Bay Street.

 Classes are to begin in the new structure in the fall of 2022.
-The new facility will offer state-of-the-art computer lab, science lab, technological advances and fine arts.
+The new facility will offer a state-of-the-art computer lab, a science lab, technological advances and fine arts.
 Robotics, chess, art, music, reading, math and science will abound in the 30,000 square foot campus that includes an age-appropriate library.

 The modern design, inspired by architects Felder and Associates, will enhance the education of all enrolled students.
 The new facility has an 11-level enrollment capacity of 300.
-Current enrollment at St. Francis Xavier is 174 students.
+Current enrollment at St. Francis Xavier has 174 students.

 “A rich tradition of academic excellence, faith formation, athletic spirit, and extracurricular activities have always been at the heart of St. Francis Xavier Catholic School.
 Our students will now prosper within expanded classrooms in a new and modern facility,” according to Dr. Terry Mermann, Principal.

 “The School could not have reached this important milestone without the engagement of the parish and school communities as well as that of the greater Golden Isles,” said Fr.
 Timothy McKeown, Pastor.
 “The already well-supported students attending our current Union Street building will soon be even better equipped and prepared for their continued education,” said McKeown.